 Hedera's Path to Decentralization

 Hedera is a proof-of-stake public distributed ledger which aims to use a combination of a “path to permissionless” (network nodes) and a “path to widespread coin distribution” (HBAR cryptocurrency) to keep the network secure, while working to achieve full decentralization.
 Let's focus on permissionless nodes and coin distribution, and the role they play in securely achieving and maintaining decentralization.
+Read more about Hedera's path to permissionless by reading the whitepaper.

 Public vs Private & Permissioned vs Permissionless